 44. Security.
 We seek comment on the effects that an authentication mechanism will have on the security of the network, consumers, and service providers.
 In this connection, we note that Working Group 10 of the Commission's Communications Security, Reliability, and Interoperability Council (CSRIC) recommended approaches to bolster SS7 security.
-We seek comment on whether and to what extent CSRIC's recommendations could be implemented in support of an authentication mechanism, and whether additional security measures should be considered.
+We seek comment on whether and to what extent CSRIC's recommendations could be implemented in support of an authentication mechanism,68 and whether additional security measures should be considered.
 Regarding the SHAKEN/STIR framework itself, IETF details the anticipated effects of the STIR protocols on various types of attack.
-We seek comment on these effects, including the potential effects of removing authentication information (which could result in authenticated calls being rejected as unauthenticated), securing connections to authentication services, and strategies for identifying which entities or numbers have implemented the authorization system as it rolls out.
-We also seek comment on other effects of an authentication system.
-For example, could an authentication system provide additional opportunities for attack, such as by denying callers the use of an authentication service, thereby increasing the likelihood of their calls being rejected?
+We seek comment on these effects, including the potential effects of removing authentication information (which could result in authenticated calls being rejected as unauthenticated), securing connections to authentication services, and strategies for identifying which entities or numbers have implemented the authorization system as it rolls out.69 We also seek comment on other effects of an authentication system.
+For example, could an authentication service, thereby increasing the likelihood of their calls being rejected?
 Are there other examples of effects we should consider?